Can your twins sleep in the same bedroom?

 - As they get older, your twins will wake each other up.
 Most often this happens in the morning, when you are hoping for a few more minutes of sleep.

 - Quieting down for bedtime is a challenge.
-Our girls like to chatter and sing to each other after we put them in their cribs.
-This leads to about an hour of activity before they calm down and finally go to sleep.
+Our girls liked to chatter and sing to each other after we put them in their cribs.
+This led to about an hour of activity before they calm down and finally go to sleep.

 - Naps in the same room are difficult because your twins will just want to play with each other and not sleep.